Cannon, Howard W.

 Found in 6 Collections and/or Records:

-Overview Alan Bible, a Nevada politician and attorney, served as the District Attorney of Storey County from 1935-1938 until he was appointed Deputy Attorney General of Nevada in 1938.
+Abstract Alan Bible, a Nevada politician and attorney, served as the District Attorney of Storey County from 1935-1938 until he was appointed Deputy Attorney General of Nevada in 1938.
 In 1942, Bible was appointed State Attorney, and served in that position until 1950.
 Upon resignation from that position, he resumed private practice of law, which would continue throughout the rest of his career.
-In 1954, Bible was appointed to serve in the United States Senate, filling the vacancy left upon the death...
+In 1954, Bible was appointed to serve in the United States Senate, filling the vacancy left upon the...

 Identifier: AC 0065